aspose-total/Aspose.Total-Products/total/en/cpp/conversion/powerpoint-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLAM via C++ or Online App" h2="POWERPOINT  to XLAM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PowerPoint file to XLAM format can be beneficial in many ways.
+XLAM is an Excel Open XML Macro-Enabled Add-In file format, which is used to store macros and other customizations in Excel.
+It is a great way to store and share macros and other customizations with other users.
+Moreover, XLAM files are more secure than other file formats, as they are encrypted and can only be opened with a password.

+<h2>How Aspose.Total helps for powerpoint to xlam conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PowerPoint files to XLAM.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POWERPOINT file to XLAM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLAM.
+The conversion process is simple and straightforward.
+Firstly, Aspose.Slides for C++ can be used to export the PowerPoint file to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert the HTML file to XLAM.
+This process is fast and efficient, and it can be completed within a few minutes.

+Aspose.Total for C++ is a great tool for developers who need to convert PowerPoint files to XLAM.
+It is easy to use and provides a fast and efficient way to convert files.
+Moreover, it is secure and reliable, and it ensures that the converted files are of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}